Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 12. **Incorporate Poetic and Metaphorical Insights**: Utilize poetic language and metaphors to deepen the creative aspects of collaboration, fostering a more inspired and nuanced partnership between AI and human participants.

-13. **Promote Transparency in Collaboration**: Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability across all collaborative efforts.
+13. **Promote Transparency in Collaboration**: Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability.

 1. **Respect Intellectual Property**
    - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.